 - 2 cloves garlic, chopped

-Add the chicken and sear it on both sides for about 2 minutes each on medium high heat.
-Then lower to medium heat and add all remaining ingredients except for spinach; 1 remaining garlic clove, lemon juice & zest, peppers, artichokes Season with salt and pepper.
-Do not add spinach yet.
+Once seared, lower to medium heat and add all remaining ingredients except for spinach; 1 remaining garlic clove (chopped), lemon juice & zest, peppers, artichokes Season with oregano, salt, and pepper.